wso2/micro-integrator/examples/getting-started/README.md

 [installation guide](https://kubernetes.io/docs/tasks/tools/install-minikube/).

 **Note**: You have to build the docker image while the docker CLI is using the Minikube’s built-in Docker daemon.
-Otherwise the docker image will not be available in the Minikube environment.
+Otherwise, the docker image will not be available in the Minikube environment.
 You can execute `eval $(minikube docker-env)` to use the Minikube’s built-in Docker daemon.
 Please refer [Use local images by re-using the Docker daemon](https://kubernetes.io/docs/setup/minikube/#use-local-images-by-re-using-the-docker-daemon) for more details.